JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 Now that the `uri` variable contains the absolute path to the file, any external library can use that path to access the file in a manner that suits it.

+For Android-specific uses, multiplatform resources are also [packed as Android assets](#compose-multiplatform-resources-as-android-assets).

 ### Remote files